Driving Posture Guide: Prevent Back Pain on Long Commutes

 Before You Start Driving

-Activate your deep core muscles by gently drawing your belly button toward your spine—this pre-activation helps support your spine throughout the drive.
+Activate your deep core muscles by gently drawing your belly button toward your spine.
+This pre-activation helps support your spine throughout the drive.
 Take three deep breaths to oxygenate your tissues and mentally prepare for maintaining good posture throughout your journey.

 Post-Drive Recovery